reshamas/reshamas.github.io/_posts/2019-08-03-nairobi-wimlds-2019-scikit-learn-sprint-impact-report.md

 ## Call for Action

 We are looking for sponsorship for 2020 WiMLDS scikit-learn sprints in various countries.
-Contact Reshama Shaikh at rs2715 at stern dot nyu dot edu

 ## Acknowledgments